anku255/anku255.github.io/_posts/2017-10-26-align-items.markdown

   <figcaption>align-items: center</figcaption>
 </figure>

 What is wrong with the output?
 It should have been vertically centered but it is not.
 Why?
 The answer to this question is hidden in the definition of `align-items`.
 It aligns the flex-items along cross-axis but only inside its flex-container.
 The black border shows us the height of the container, which is same as the height of flex-items.
 That is why we see no change.
-Let's change the height of container and see what happens.
+Let's change the height of the container and see what happens.

 ```css
 .container {